Project 7: The Vim Golf Challenge

 References

-If you can name the target, you can minimize the keystrokes.
+Key insights If you can name the target, you can edit it.

 Homework/Exercises to practice the concept